adobe/aepsdk-core-ios/README.md

 # AEPCore

+## BETA

+AEPCore is currently in beta.
+Use of this code is by invitation only and not otherwise supported by Adobe.
+Please contact your Adobe Customer Success Manager to learn more.

 ## About this project

 The Mobile Core represents the core Adobe Experience Platform SDK that is required for every app implementation.
 The core contains a common set of functionality and frameworks, such as  Experience Cloud Identity services, data event hub, Rules Engine, reusable networking, disk access routines, and so on, which are required by all Adobe and third-party extensions.